relxd/lxd-sdk/docs/StoragePoolsApi.md

 <a name="deleteStoragePoolsByNameVolumesByTypeName"></a>
 # **deleteStoragePoolsByNameVolumesByTypeName**
-> BasicStandardReturnValueResponse deleteStoragePoolsByNameVolumesByTypeName(pool, type, name)
+> StandardServerResponse deleteStoragePoolsByNameVolumesByTypeName(pool, type, name)